benedictaquino/football-guys/README.md

 ## Results

 I constructed a filtration for each position and week, as well as the overall average by position, for a total of 6804 complexes.
-Initial inspection of the complexes seems to group players nicely by their fantasy output, and they help indicate which initial clusters should be combined.
+The complexes appear to refine the initial clustering of players by fantasy output.
+The barcode diagrams provide insight into how many "true" clusters there are.

 ## Further Steps

+The next obvious step would be to implement code that utilizes the computed persistent homologies to refine the initial clusters.

+Another step would be to have my web app pull data weekly throughout the NFL season to update the complexes with projections and actual points.

+Also, I did implement a parameter in the `ClutchMapper` class that allows one to use different distance metrics, when computing visibility, so experimenting with other metrics might yield interesting results.
+I used euclidean distance to calculate visibility throughout my project.

 One tangential realization is that landmark-based navigation would be an excellent tool for visualization of an unsupervised learning method such as SVD